timurgordon/tf-zola-template/content/blog/featured/index.md

 ---
-title: Bridges Connecting the ThreeFold Ecosystem to External Networks
+title: New Bridges Connecting the ThreeFold Ecosystem to External Networks
 description: Sinces the launch of ThreeFold Grid 3.0, TFT is now available on three blockchains – Stellar, Binance Smart Chain and the Substrate-based ThreeFold Blockchain (aka TF Chain).